siran/writing/documents/Outreach/Experimental Proposal -- Confirmation of a Dielectric Longitudinal Delay of a Bright Interference Fringe.md

 coherent superposition in the recombination phase of a Mach-Zehnder interferometer.
 The first beam splitter only prepares two bright arm beams.
 The relevant step appears later, when those beams recombine.
-These are not the same spatial operation run backward (see Section 4).
+These are not the same spatial operation run backward (see @sec:split).

 If each beam is treated as the coherent electromagnetic response seen by the other, then equal-beam constructive interference doubles the fields,